 During the study carried out on each of these items, the following matters should also be studied and reflected in the outputs of the Question:

-– environmental sustainability in deploying the infrastructure and necessary robustness of telecom infrastructure;
+– Environmental sustainability in deploying the infrastructure and necessary robustness of telecommunication/ICT infrastructure;

-– maintenance and operational aspects to provide a quality and continuous service;
+– Maintenance and operational aspects to provide quality and continuous service;

-– demand-side factors and practices to generate and increase the usage of ICT devices and services;
+– Programmes and practices to generate an increase in demand for ICT/IoT devices and services in rural and remote areas;

-– efforts to build ICT skill sets for the deployment of broadband services;

-– relevant localization of content;

-– affordability of services/devices for rural users to adopt so as to fulfil their development needs;

-– strategies to maintain and encourage the training of technical staff in order to guarantee the reliability of the telecommunication infrastructure;

-– strategies to promote small, non-profit community operators
+– Strategies on the integration of telecommunications/ICTs in education in rural areas;

+– Methods for increasing demand by educating communities onthe benefits of broadband services and technologies in rural and remote areas;

+Strategies to promote Small and Medium Enterprises (SMEs), profit and non-profit, in accordance with national regulations, to provide telecommunication/ICT services in rural and remote areas for promoting innovation and achieving national economic growth, in order to reduce the digital divide between rural and urban areas.

-In addressing the above studies, the work under way in response to other ITU-D Questions, and close coordination with relevant activities under those Questions, in particular Questions 1/1, 3/1 and 4/1 and Questions 2/2, 4/2 and 5/2, are highly relevant.
-Likewise, the studies shall take into account cases related to indigenous communities, isolated and poorly served areas, LDCs, small island developing states (SIDS) and landlocked developing countries (LLDCs), and highlight their specific needs and other particular situations which need to be considered in developing telecommunication/ICT facilities for these areas.
+In addressing the above studies, the work under way in response to other ITU-D Questions, and close coordination with relevant activities under those Questions should be taken into consideration, in particular Questions 1/1, 3/1 and 4/1 and Questions 2/2, 4/2 and 5/2, are highly relevant.
+Likewise, the studies shall take into account cases related to people with specific needs, indigenous communities, isolated and poorly served areas, LDCs, small island developing states (SIDS) and landlocked developing countries (LLDCs), and highlight their specific needs and other particular situations which need to be considered in developing broadband digital facilities for these areas.

 3 Expected output